Authors: Dr. Jean-Paul Rodrigue, Dr. Theo Notteboom and Dr. Brian Slack

 Governance concerns the ownership and management of assets and resources to fulfill goals such as profit or welfare through the exercise of authority and institutional resources.
 It concerns the public as well as the private sectors but tends to apply differently depending on if public or private interests are at stake.
 In both cases, a significant concern is performance, which is how effectively available assets are used.

 - Capital costs.
 Lowers capital costs as investors and financial institutions have confidence that the allocated capital will be effectively used in the development and expansion of productive assets generating returns.
+Avoiding wasteful investments and practices tends to attract private capital.

 - Competitiveness.
 Improves the capability to compete through the retention of existing users and the attraction of new ones.
 This can take many forms, such as lower costs, but factors such as clear expectations and transparency are also significant.
 Keeping market considerations constant, organizations with better governance are usually able to be more competitive than organizations having less effective governance.